 Banknotes and coins do not pose a particular risk of infection for the public

 Moreover, €5 and €10 banknotes, which This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
-See Exchange. hands particularly often as spare change, additionally have a protective The finishing process of a paper, where it is coated on both sides with one or more layers of a stucco, which improves the surface properties of the paper (smoothness and tonality), resulting in bette...
+See Exchange.
+More hands particularly often as spare change, additionally have a protective The finishing process of a paper, where it is coated on both sides with one or more layers of a stucco, which improves the surface properties of the paper (smoothness and tonality), resulting in better print quality.
 More against The process of staining, usually by greasy materials sticking to the surface or by the absorption and adhesion of dust and particles to the cotton fibres of which the banknote is made.
-It is one of th...
+It is one of the main reasons for banknote deterioration and their subsequent destruction.
 More.
 The Bundesbank quote René Gottschalk, infectiologist and head of the Frankfurt am Main Health Office: “In principle, it is entirely irrelevant how long pathogens can survive on surfaces.
 What is decisive is whether it is an infection channel,” he explained at a press briefing.
 He saw no such infection channel as existing for banknotes.
 In addition, banknotes’ physical properties meant that they did not particularly lend themselves to transmitting pathogens.

 The supply of cash is secure

 Mr Beermann stressed that the supply of cash in Germany was secure even in a crisis scenario.
 “We have printed more From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More than we need; our vaults are therefore well stocked.”
 He added that the Bundesbank has internal contingency and crisis plans and has taken organisational measures at its branches to ensure the supply of cash even in the event of a further spread of the coronavirus.
 “Cash will not run out in Germany.
 The supply of cash is secure,” according to Mr Beermann.